Mecklenburg County, Virginia

 Mecklenburg County is a county in the Commonwealth of Virginia.
 As of the 2020 census, the population was 30,319.
 Its county seat is Boydton.

 History

 Mecklenburg County was organized on March 1, 1765, having split from Lunenburg County in 1764 as the result of the passage of an act by the Virginia General Assembly.
-Due to new settlement and population increases in the area, the legislature divided Lunenburg into three counties: Lunenburg, Charlotte County, and Mecklenburg.
+Due to new settlement and population increases in the area, the legislature divided Lunenburg into three counties: Lunenburg, Charlotte, and Mecklenburg.
 It was named after Charlotte of Mecklenburg-Strelitz, a British queen of German origin.

 The first county government consisted of 13 members: Robert Munford, Richard Witton, John Speed, Henry Delony, Edmund Taylor, Benjamin Baird, John Camp, Thomas Erskine, John Potter, John Cox, Thomas Anderson, John Speed, Jr., and Samuel Hopkins, with Benjamin Baird acting as the first mayor.

 Government

 Mecklenburg County is governed by a nine-member Board of Supervisors, each elected from a single-member district.
 They serve as the county's legislative and policy body, enacting laws, ordinances, and taxes.
 They appoint a county administrator to conduct day-to-day operations.
 H. Wayne Carter, III is the current county administrator and Judy P. Sheffield is the current assistant county administrator.